r-bar/advent24/README.md

 for any request to adventofcode.com after you are logged in.
 The set the `COOKIE` environment variable with this session value

-When ready for the next section you can update the readme with `just part2`.
+When ready for part 2 you can update the day's README with the extended prompt using `just part2`.

 Most of the `just` commands accept the day number as the first argument.
 This only needs to be specified if the command is not run on the same day as the